Júlio Lancellotti: Social work

+Banishment

+In December 2025, Lancelotti was prohibited from sharing live masses publicly following a ruling by Cardinal Archbishop Dom Odilo Scherer of the Archdiocese of São Paulo.
+No reason for the ban was announced.
+In protest, Muslim sheikh Rodrigo Jalloul broadcast on social media Lancelotti's celebration of Christmas mass.

 Awards

 The Human Rights Commission of the Brazilian Bar Association gave him the Franz de Castro Holzwarth Award in 2000 for his work against the systematic violation of the rights of children and adolescents.

 In 2023, Lancelotti was awarded the Grand Cross of the Order of Merit from the Ministry of Justice.

+In 2026, Lancelotti was awarded Doutor Honoris Causa by the Universidade Federal de Juiz de Fora.